imbs-hl/fuseMLR/README.md

 #### E) Predicting

-Now, we have created training resources, performed variable selection and trained the models with the chosen variables.
-In this section, we create testing resources and make predictions for new data.
+In this section, we create a `testing` instance (from the *Testing* class) and make predictions for new data.
+This is done analogously to `training`.
+The only difference that only the testing data modalities are required.
+Relevant functions are `createTesting()` and `createTestLayer()`.

-- Create the testing object.

 ``` r
 # Create testing for predcitions